proverma/arrow/README.md

 * **--seleniumHost** : (optional) override selenium host url (example: --seleniumHost=http://host.com:port/wd/hub)
 * **--capabilities** : (optional) the name of a json file containing webdriver capabilities required by your project
 * **--startProxyServer** : (optional) true/false.
 Starts a proxy server, intercepting all selenium browser calls
 * **--routerProxyConfig** : (optional) filePath.
 Expects a Json file, allows users to modify host and headers for all calls being made by browser.
-Also supports recording of select url calls ( if you mark "record" : true)
+Also supports recording of select url calls ( if you mark "record" : true), and also supports recording the body of POST request (if you mark "storeBody": true), the default limit size of post body is 10240 bytes, you can change it by assigning "sizeLimit" : {integer in byte}.

          Example Json :
                        {
+                           "storeBody" : true,
+                           "sizeLimit": 4096,
                            "router":{
                                 "yahoo.com": {
                                      "newHost": "x.x.x.x (your new host ip/name)",